-I am a psychotherapist and journalist based in Brooklyn, NY.
+I am a psychotherapist and writer based in Brooklyn, NY.

 As a journalist, I have worked as a deputy editor at Real Simple, and a staff writer for Money magazine.
-For four years, I a co-author of The New York Times Patient Money column.
+I co-authored the The New York Times Patient Money column.
 The Book of Times (WilliamMorrow), a compendium of facts about measured time, was published in 2013 and was well-reviewed in People, Parade, Yahoo!, Mental Floss and The New York Post.
 I edited the book, First Impressions: What You Don’t Know About How Others See You (Bantam), which was translated into 24 languages.

 I graduated magna cum laude from Hamilton College with a degree in psychology.
 I received my Master of Social Work degree from New York University, where I was a member of the Phi Alpha honor society.